-- At What Point Do You And Your Clients Determine To Start The Judgment Process If Prior Collection Efforts Have Been Unsuccessful?
+- At What Point Do You and Your Clients Start the Judgment Enforcement Process if Prior Collection Efforts Have Been Unsuccessful?

-- How Does An Interest Rate Apply To Your Potentials?
+- How Does the Interest Rate Apply to Your Potential Recovery?

-- How Much Of The Plan To Collect The Judgment Does A Client Generally Need To Know About?
+- How Much of the Plan to Enforce A Judgment Does a Client Generally Need to Know About?

-- What Are Orders To Preserve Value Of Assets Levied Upon?
+- What Are Orders to Preserve the Value of Assets Levied Upon?

 - Is Taking Action To Collect A Debt Always Worth It?

 - As A Creditor, What Can We Do If We Can No Longer Locate A Debtor Who Is Ordered To Pay A Judgment?

 - What Debts Can Be Prevented From Being Discharged In A Chapter 7 Or Chapter 13 Bankruptcy Case?
 Could This Help Our Chances Of Recovering A Commercial Debt Owed To Us?